 My open access textbook of skin cancer skincancer909 is here.
 It has been updated in July 2017, and this version is functional, but still is in ‘beta’.There is an online atlas to accompany it (see link at top of this page) or click here.

-My open access textbook ed.derm.101 is here in PDF form.
+My open access textbook ed.derm.101 is here in a PDF.
 Although, a PDF, it has hyperlinks to over 500 curated images from across the web and links to SoundCloud recordings.

 Answers to all the questions can be found on SoundCloud under two playlists: